 You can make the brownie batter in one bowl, with a whisk (shown below)!
 So easy.

-- Pantry Staples – You’ll need the usuals here: all-purpose flour, sugar, cocoa, salt, baking soda, and vanilla.
-I order THIS vanilla, ever since my mother recommended it.
-The BEST.
+- Pantry Staples – You’ll need the usuals here: all-purpose flour, sugar, cocoa powder, kosher salt, baking soda, and vanilla extract.

-- Dairy – Just unsalted butter and sour cream.
+- Dairy – Just unsalted butter (yes, two sticks of butter!) and sour cream.
 I use the light version, but it doesn’t matter that much.

 - Hot Water